hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 2. REST APIs for Integration: Seamlessly integrate your Phi3 vision model with other systems through a robust REST API framework, enabling a range of applications and use cases.
 3. Quantized Model Support: Take advantage of optimized performance by supporting quantized models, perfect for resource-constrained environments.

+## Updates
+- switched to async web server using FastAPI and uvicorn for better scalability with CUDA GPU support
+- original version using Flask to server the model with CUDA GPU support

 ## Deliverables
 - REST Interface to allow interaction with Phi-3 model